Resources · A.A. Basics

 What sponsorship actually is

 A sponsor in Alcoholics Anonymous is an experienced member who guides another member, the sponsee, through the program.
-It is the most personal piece of A.A., and for many members it is the relationship that makes the rest of the program legible.
+It is the most personal piece of A.A., and for many members it is what makes the rest of the program workable.

 The arrangement is voluntary, free, and built on mutual respect.
 Sponsors share their experience, strength, and hope.
 They help the sponsee read A.A. literature, work the Twelve Steps, and navigate the rough first weeks and months.